grafana/mimir/docs/internal/contributing/how-to-convert-config-to-per-tenant-limit.md

 2. Locate the actual config option in code and mark it as deprecated by renaming the variable and marking it as `hidden` and `deprecated`.

-   In the example PR, the existing config option was field of the `querymiddleware.Config` struct, declared in `pkg/frontend/querymiddleware/roundtrip.go`.
+   In the example PR, the existing config option was a field of the `querymiddleware.Config` struct, declared in `pkg/frontend/querymiddleware/roundtrip.go`.

    The line